 Outside Reporting and Content

 As part of the journalism school, Annenberg Media encourages students to pursue all their journalistic interests.
 Editors will consider story submissions produced outside the Media Center for potential publication on Annenberg Media platforms, keeping in mind the tenets of good storytelling and their relevance for our audience.
 This is often work done independently or for class.
 However, Annenberg Media is not merely a repository for stories that weren’t good enough for other publications.
 Our website and social media accounts are also not a home for professors’ side projects, USC public relations initiatives, or content that serves only to promote the school.
 We strive to maintain editorial independence from USC and the Annenberg school and focus on stories and information that are meaningful to our audience.
-That being said, if you have a story that you’d like us to consider for publication, use this link.
+That being said, if you are a student and have a story that you’d like us to consider for publication, use this link.
+If you are a professor and have a story you’d like us to consider for publication, use this link.